antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 H3K27ac peaks without H3K4me3, and that is a known superenhancer location of MYC.
 Let's look for more superenhancers:

-* In the left upper corner, you can write the name of a gene and you will be taken to its location on the genome.
+* In the left upper corner, you can write the name of a gene, and you will be taken to its location on the genome.
   Type **ascl2** in the textfield and click **Go**
-* Click the **View** button (if there are more View buttons, just take the top one) and scroll downn to check that you have arrived at ASCL2.
+* Click the **View** button (if there are more View buttons, just take the top one) and scroll down to check that you have arrived at ASCL2.
 * Now we need to zoom out to find possible superenhancers.
 Zoom out 10x with the button on top of the page.
 Then zoom out 5x.
 Do you see an area with high peaks of H3K27ac where no H3K4me3 can be found?
 There is a superenhancer.